 In the virtual arena, instant wins have taken a much more exciting and engaging form.
-Lotto software developers have run wild with the format, creating variations which look less like scratch-offs, and more like modern online casino games.
+Lotto software developers have run wild with the format, creating variations that don’t look much like scratch-offs.

 But PA is especially wary of its iLottery and online gambling industry cannibalizing each other, and has prohibited iLotto games which look a little too much like traditional casino formats – namely poker, roulette, slots and blackjack.

 While that may rule out a few popular instant win titles, there are plenty of others to take their place.
-Here are a few you might expect to see in PA:
+The PA online lottery launched with 11 of these games, as follows: